-Upon my return from Kaua`i to Colorado last year, I attended the 6th annual “Dancing with Boulder Stars” event.
+Upon my return from Kaua`i to Colorado in 2012, I attended the 6th annual “Dancing with Boulder Stars” event.
 Given my love for dancing, at the end of the evening my immediate response was, “I want to participate in this event in 2013.”

 Similar to the TV show, 7 “stars” from the local business community are matched with professional instructors and rehearse for 10 weeks.